2016 Dallas Cowboys season: Offseason

+↑ Brown was resigned, but later retired and did not play in the 2016 season.; ↑ McClain was resigned, but later was suspended and did not play in the 2016 season.;

 Background

 Coming into the offseason the Cowboys had a few positions that concerned them as a result of injuries, suspensions, and players potentially leaving the team.
 The positions that were of most concern were quarterback, defensive back, and pass rusher.
 The Cowboys had a total of eighteen players entering the free agency, which meant the players were free to negotiate with and sign a contract to play with any team in the league.
 Of the eighteen players, two of them were restricted free agents, which meant they could get offers from other teams, and the Cowboys would have opportunity to match the offer and keep the player on their roster.
 The free agency process officially started on March 9 for all thirty-two teams.